Svndsn/roboteq-usb-ros2/README.md

 ```

 ## Configuration
-Some parameters are used to specify which topics the node should listen to.
+Parameters are used to specify the motor controller configuration.
+If multible drivers are used, namespaces can be set to differentiate.
 ### Parameters
 - `mode`: (string) Communication mode, either 'serial' or 'can'.
 - `device`: (string) Path to the device file for the motor controller.
 - `left`: (string) Identifier for the left motor.
 - `right`: (string) Identifier for the right motor.
-- `cmd_vel_topic`: (string) Topic name for velocity commands.

 ### Custom message
 The `WheelsMsg` is a custom message used to send commands to the motor controllers.
 It contains the following fields: